S0jer/advent-of-code-2021/README.md

-# AdventOfCode2021
+# Advent of code 2021

-# Solutions for some of problems from https://adventofcode.com/.
+Solutions for some of problems from https://adventofcode.com/.
 (2021)